pgpbpadilla/pgpbpadilla.github.io/_drafts/chollet-arc-challenge.liquid.md

 Chollet's emphasizes his belief that human-like intelligence is a desirable goal for our artificial systems.
 The reasons are quite understandable; those systems are the ones that could improve our lives in the short and long term if we get them right.
-These systems are there with the goal of helping us humans.
+These systems are there with the goal of helping us, humans.

-### Fixing the priors
+### Fixing the priors to steer the evolution of intelligent systems

-The approach to develop systems with human-like intelligence seems is inspired in our own evolutionary history.
-Those priors that have enabled us to perform well at tasks that have been important to our survival are those that we should provide to our systems as a starting point.
+The approach to develop systems with human-like intelligence seems to be inspired in our own evolutionary history.
+The priors, that have enabled us to perform well on tasks that have been important to our survival, are the ones we should provide to our systems as a starting point.
 The goal is to nudge the development of those systems in directions that are useful to solve human-relevant tasks and perhaps more importantly to speed up their development.